-Up until now, our University’s wellbeing initiatives addressed reducing stress, increasing mindfulness, providing counseling & guidance, creating mental health awareness, resilience training, promoting exercise, building self-confidence, encouraging work-life balance, anti-bullying discussions, expressing gratitude, and normalizing help-seeking.
+To date, our University’s wellbeing initiatives have included stress reduction, mindfulness, counseling & guidance, mental health awareness, resilience training, promotion of exercise and fitness, building self-confidence, work-life balance, anti-bullying, gratitude, and the normalization of help-seeking behaviour.

 Our aim is to build on the emotional strength and intellect of students which further helps them in flourishing physically, emotionally, mentally, and academically.
-In line with, Dubai government’s happiness agenda, we are also aiming to measure the impact of our initiatives and sustain happiness for our students’ long-term psycho-social health.
+In line with the Dubai government’s happiness agenda, we are aiming to measure the impact of our initiatives and sustain happiness for our students’ long-term psycho-social health.

 The Wellness Office employs a cross-departmental approach to wellness, encouraging all staff and students to become involved in any of the key areas.
 Each year, different staff and students join us in strengthening our wellness offerings.